aabccd021/tiny-cookie-session/README.md

 ## Signed Cookies

 This library doesn't sign cookies directly.

-The main benefit of signed cookies is detecting cookie tampering without reaching the storage backend, but this isn't strictly required for this library to work or to provide security.
+The main benefit of signed cookies is detecting tampered cookie without reaching the storage backend, but this isn't strictly required for this library to work or to provide security.

-You can implement cookie signing as an additional layer in your application if desired:
+You can implement cookie signing as an additional layer in your application if desired.

 ## Security Limitations